 ‘Alaskan Bush People’: New Season Creates More Cognitive Dissonance For Viewers?
-(Opinion)
+[Opinion]

 — Alaskan Bush People (@AlaskanBushPPL) December 29, 2016

-Let’s face it, nobody is going to watch a show if all you see is the Alaskan Bush People sitting around a fire and weaving their own baskets out of vines found on the land.
-How long would the viewer’s interest last if you watched Bear in episode after episode concocting his own shampoo and then washing his hair in the river?
+Let’s face it: Nobody is going to watch a show if all you see are the Alaskan Bush People stars sitting around a fire and weaving their own baskets out of vines found on the land.
+How long would viewers’ interest last if you watched Bear in episode after episode concocting his own shampoo and then washing his hair in the river?
 It is not as if the show offers the most stimulating of conversations, so you have to imagine that the people behind the scenes have no choice but to improvise.
 More than likely in order to keep the show at a constant pace for entertaining the viewers, some things need to be scripted.
-From the sound of the tweet below it looks like Bear’s shampoo made a big hit.
+From the sound of the tweet below, it looks like Bear’s shampoo made a big hit.

 Bear's Bush Shampoo.
 It's coming to a WalMart near you, mark my words. #alaskanbushpeople